ethul/redis-algebra-interpreter/README.md

 # Install

-Currently, a snapshot of the Redis Algebra interpreter is available in the following repository.
-The snippet below may be added to an SBT build file in order to use the Redis Algebra.
+Currently, a snapshot of the Redis Algebra Interpreter is available in the following repository.
+The snippet below may be added to an SBT build file in order to use the Redis Algebra Interpreter.

 ```scala
 libraryDependencies += "redis-algebra-interpreter" %% "redis-algebra-interpreter" % "0.0.1-SNAPSHOT"